dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### 2.2 - Creating a Data Texture from a Canvas Texture

 Now that I have covered how to go about creating a canvas texture from a data texture I should also cover how to go about creating a data texture from a canvas texture.
+The main proper of interest with the canvas texture is the image property that will store a reference to the canvas element.
+That can then be used to get a referenced to the 2d drawing context and thus the [getImageData method](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) that I will want to call to get raw image data from the canvas element.
+The data property of the resulting image data object can then be passed to the THREE.DataTexture constructor along with the width and height to get a data texture from the canvas image data.
+I can then do whatever it is that I would like to do to change the state of the texture such as adding noise.

 ```js
 //-------- ----------